mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### row_limit

-Limits the number of rows that Grafana will process from SQL (relational) data sources.
+Limits the number of rows that Mosaicoo will process from SQL (relational) data sources.
 Default is `1000000`.

 <hr />